scoutante112/ticketsbot-self-host-guide/README.md

 3. Can I turn off the logging?

-   - Kinda of, in certain containers there are environment variables such as the following which you can remove:
+   - Kinda of, in certain containers there are environment variables, like the ones below which you can remove:

      ```yaml
      RUST_BACKTRACE: 1